The Key Player Roles Attributes of The FM19 Tiki Taka Tactics

 Preferred foot: Right

 The Inside Forward attack is primarily used in the asymmetric 2-3-2-3 formation replicating the match tactic Guardiola used 2010-2011 season with Abidal as wingback support.
-The Inside Forward attack will have an important job both in the defensive transition phase and the attacking phase, as he looks to create chances for himself and others, regain possession as high up the pitch as possible, to be able to aid the team retain possession when necessary by providing width if that’s required, dropping into holes to increase the amount of passing triangles and finally help to overload the wide channel and half space tiring the opposite fullback or wide defender out with agility, quickness and flair.
+Since this article was initially written, I’ve reverted the position to an Inside Forward support who will get forward whenever possible.
+He will have an important job both in the defensive transition phase and the attacking phase, as he looks to create chances for himself and others, regain possession as high up the pitch as possible, to be able to aid the team retain possession when necessary by providing width if that’s required, dropping into holes to increase the amount of passing triangles and finally help to overload the wide channel and half space tiring the opposite fullback or wide defender out with agility, quickness and flair.

-The inside forward attack can be regarded as the main goalscorer, as he will look to get into the box – often a run from a through ball delivered by the false nine or the advanced playmaker attack.
-The attacking duty of the IF is actually set to let the F9 have an advancing passing options, so he won’t need to shoot from long or dribble with the ball from the half way line.
-Selecting the attacking duty of the IF instead of the support will let you experience a diagonal stretch of the left side of the pitch.
+The inside forward left can be regarded as the main goalscorer, as he will look to get into the box – often a run from a through ball delivered by the false nine or the advanced playmaker attack.
+The attacking duty of the IF was primarily set to let the F9 have an advancing passing options, so he won’t need to shoot from long or dribble with the ball from the half way line, so if you fancy please try the IF-A instead, but note that if selecting the attacking duty of the IF, instead of support, will let you experience a diagonal stretch of the left side of the pitch.

-In comparison with the attacking wingback, the inside forward attack will spend far less energy without the ball than with it, despite the overall running distance is over 12km per 90 minutes.
+In comparison with the attacking wingback, the inside forward (left) will spend far less energy without the ball than with it, despite the overall running distance is over 12km per 90 minutes.

 His player role, player instructions and player preferred moves will let the attacking wingback overlap him on the right occasions – creating a 2 versus 1 down the left flank.
 Either he has the ball at his feet or the team are in possession of it, I want the inside forward to utilize the half space with forward and horizontal runs into it from the wide channel.
 As he cuts inside wit the ball or make a diagonally run towards the center it will give space for the wingback to overlap with a discrete third run behind the back of the opposing fullback / wingback / wide midfielder.